Summit Materials, Inc. (SUM): What is good about stock?

 Summit Materials, Inc. (NYSE:SUM) trade information

-Despite being -13.16% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the SUM stock price touched $20.05- or saw a rise of 18%.
-Year-to-date, Summit Materials, Inc. shares have moved -31.21%, while the 5-day performance has seen it change -14.33%.
-Over the past 30 days, the shares of Summit Materials, Inc. (NYSE:SUM) have changed -2.32%.
-Short interest in the company has seen 8.64 Million shares shorted with days to cover at 6.97.
+Sporting 4.64% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 27 when the SUM stock price touched $19.07- or saw a rise of 2.94%.
+Year-to-date, Summit Materials, Inc. shares have moved -22.55%, while the 5-day performance has seen it change -1.7%.
+Over the past 30 days, the shares of Summit Materials, Inc. (NYSE:SUM) have changed 7.18%.
+Short interest in the company has seen 8.64 Million shares shorted with days to cover at 6.55.

 Summit Materials, Inc. (SUM) estimates and forecasts

 Figures show that Summit Materials, Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have gained +17.9% over the past 6 months, with this year growth rate of -9.57%, compared to 1.2% for the industry.
-Other than that, the company has, however, increased its growth outlook for the 2020 fiscal year revenue.
-Growth estimates for the current quarter are 30% and -71% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be +4.3%.
+The company’s shares have gained +33.17% over the past 6 months, with this year growth rate of -14.89%, compared to 0.3% for the industry.
+Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
+Growth estimates for the current quarter are -71% and 4.2% for the next quarter.
+Revenue growth from the last financial year stood is estimated to be +2.9%.

 Summit Materials, Inc. (NYSE:SUM)’s Major holders